MedicineBiology-AI/DeepLearnMOR/README.md

 2) Use "dataArgument.py" for data argument.
 What "dataArgument.py" does is divide each image into 4 parts, and rotate and flip them, which can be increase by 32 times.
 (TODO: different steps for data aug among training, val, test dataset.)

 # Pre-trained model weights
-Download the pre-training weights to the "pretrained" folder and untar them.
-The DenseNet model weights are under the folder "pretrained/densenet".
-If you want to change the folder name of each pre-trained model.
-Please open the code in "code/nets/pretrain_model.py", and edit the parameter "model_file_name".
+In our code, if the pre-training weight file does not exist, it will be automatically downloaded from the official website.
+These DenseNet weights will be saved in the folder "pretrained/densenet", and others will be saved in the folder "pretrained".<br/>
+If the code fails to download automatically, you can download through the following link.

 The weights of VGG16, resnet_v2_50, resnet_V2_101, resnet_v2_152 and mobilenet_v2 can be downloaded here: https://github.com/tensorflow/models/tree/master/research/slim.